ibm-cloud-docs/satellite/responsibilities.md

 |{{site.data.keyword.satelliteshort}} Configuration| <ul><li>Provide a suite of API, CLI, and UI tools to assign access control to configurations via IAM.</li></ul> | <ul><li>Use the provided tools to manage authentication, authorization, and access control policies.</li><li>With configurations, you can create, update, and delete Kubernetes resources that run in your cluster.
 However, keep in mind that access in IAM to a configuration does not give users access to the clusters, nor the ability to log in and manage the Kubernetes resources from the cluster.
 Users with access to a cluster might log in and manually change the Kubernetes resources.</li></ul> |
 |{{site.data.keyword.satelliteshort}} Link | <ul><li>Provide a suite of API, CLI, and UI tools to assign access control to endpoints via IAM.</li></ul> | <ul><li>Use the provided tools to manage authentication, authorization, and access control policies.</li></ul> |
 | {{site.data.keyword.satelliteshort}}-enabled services | <ul><li>Review each service's documentation for additional responsibilities that IBM maintains.</li></ul> | <ul><li>Review each service's documentation for additional responsibilities that you fulfill when you use these services.</li></ul> |
 {: caption="Table 3.
-Responsibilities for identity and access management" caption-side="top"}
+Responsibilities for identity and access management." caption-side="top"}
 {: summary="The rows are read from left to right.
 The first column describes the task that a party might have responsibility for.
 The second column describes {{site.data.keyword.IBM_notm}} responsibilities for that task.
 The third column describes your responsibilities as the customer for that task."}

 <br />